- Academic Requirements

 - Academic Calendar

 - Curriculum - The three-year curriculum at the University of Maine School of Law is intensive and challenging.
 Offering courses in subjects as diverse as international business transactions and environmental law, as well as traditional core courses.
 The underlying purpose of the curriculum is to give students a solid foundation in legal analysis and practical lawyering skills that will serve them well in any field they choose to pursue.
-A list of courses offered at Maine Law is available here.
+View a list of courses offered at Maine Law.

 - Donald L. Garbrecht Law Library